ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 $ egc
 $ arm-none-eabi-size cortexm0.elf
    text    data     bss     dec     hex filename
-  11084     228     188   11500    2cec cortexm0.elf
+  11096     228     188   11512    2cf8 cortexm0.elf
 ```

-This new example takes 11312 bytes of Flash, 1120 bytes more than the previous one.
+This new example takes 11324 bytes of Flash, 1132 bytes more than the previous one.

-With current timings, both blinky gorutines consume much faster from the channel than the timerISR sends to it.
-So they both wait for new data simultaneously and you can observe the randomness of select, required by the [Go specification](https://golang.org/ref/spec#Select_statements).
+With current timings, both *blinky* gorutines consume from the channel much faster than the *timerISR* sends to it.
+So they both wait for new data simultaneously and you can observe the randomness of *select*, required by the [Go specification](https://golang.org/ref/spec#Select_statements).

 ![STM32F030F4P6]({{ site.baseur }}/images/mcu/f030-demo-board/channels1.png)